My, my, my; April was a busy month around the web! We know that it’s hard to keep up on, well, everything, which is why we’re here!

 What Should My #Hashtag Be?
 I Want It to Be Clever!

 - In the middle of all of this strategy, you can’t forget about your social media!
 We’re not suggesting you go take a ton of selfies for your Instagram account, but we are suggesting that you understand that world a little better!
 That’s why we put together a guide for you on 21 top twitter tips and tricks!
 These have been tested on my own Twitter account (@ContentCounts), so I promise they’ll work!
 Want to know more?
 Leave a comment below and I’ll help you with your Twitter account too!

 - Okay; you know how to get your Twitter account up and running, but now you have to create posts.
 Since you want to get the most bang for your buck, it’s good to know when you should post, right?
-Well, lucky for you, Bitly compiled their data and created some awesome plots which show the best times to post to both Twitter and Facebook!
+Well, lucky for you, Hootsuite compiled their data and provided that information in this blog!